gurock/trcli/README.md

 results, you can use the `testrail_result_field` property on your test cases to send in various types of information, using the pattern on the sample report below.

+##### Result comments
+TestRail results allow you to add comments.
+In case you want to send in extra information from your automated test cases, you can use the `testrail_result_comment` property to append one or more text values to the result comment.

 ##### Attachments
 The TestRail CLI can attach any file type to test results, up to a maximum allowable upload size of 256MB.
 To send attach any file to a test result, you can make use of properties under testcases.